Have You Ever Thought Of Having A Dinner Party?

 So why isn’t everyone doing this all the time?

 While Hollywood plays up all the outcomes, it fails to show the details of hosting a flawless dinner party.
-It never shows all the hard work that goes in to pulling of a successful event.
+It never shows all the hard work that goes into pulling off a successful event.
 That is why most often the closest we can get to creating this is meeting up at a nice restaurant for dinner.
 Have you ever planned a wedding?
 Think of having a dinner party akin to having a mini wedding.

 Perhaps you have hosted a dinner or party or two and even if they were very successful you know the reality of the amount of time and effort that went into planning, hosting and cleaning up.
 I once hosted a themed murder mystery dinner party that took me over a month to turn my home into New Orleans Mansion.
 It was fabulous fun that I will always remember, people talked about that dinner for years, however that was over ten years ago.
 Why do you think I did not host another since then?